 5. Tulips in Pot

 Just by looking at this drawing, it’s easy to imagine flowers on the windowsill at Grandma’s house.
 Out of all the tulip coloring pages, this is the only one so far that might bring you nostalgic feelings.
+Tulips are also native to central Asia.

 6. Dutch Tulip Girl

 Want more range than the standard tulip would give you?
 This cute Dutch girl design very well may inspire you to start your own tulip garden this year.
 Did you know the Netherlands exports more than three billion tulip bulbs a year?
 They’re the largest tulip producer in the world.
+These sweet bulbs get their name from the Persian word “delband,” which means turban.
+It’s also associated with Turkey, because people would decorate their turbans with tulip stems.

 7. Spring Tulips

 These particular tulips look like they’d prefer to be a deep maroon or purple color.
 Since tulips come in all colors, there’s no wrong way to fill one in.
 Also, if you’ve been inspired to fill your house with tulips (and your little one’s coloring pages of tulips) keep the foliage when cutting your tulips.
 This will prevent your bulbs from drying up and help them bloom.
+After roses, tulips are the most popular flower to be gifted on Valentine’s Day.

 8. Basket Full of Tulips